My life is currently covered in feathers.

 If you didn’t know, feathers have little hooks on the end of those fluffy strands (barbules).
 These hook to others and this gives the bird that sleek, water rolls off my back, look.
 This time of year it is more a ruffled, just got out of bed look, until the moulting finishes.
 I mention this little known fact as this is why feathers hook onto clothes, grass, clothes, hair, clothes, straw, clothes.

-To add to the melee, our dog Chewie, who is normally quite a staid, yet happy dog, decided to hump our feather duvet.
-(Apologies for the graphic nature of this vignette, but autumn actually vies with spring when it comes to amour.)
-It was quite an amorous activity (who knew?) and the consequence was a whole series of holes.
+To add to the melee, my cat Lappy, who is normally quite a staid, yet happy lounge about cat, decided to claw my feather duvet.
+It was quite the active activity for a normally quiet cat.
+And the consequence was a whole series of holes.
 (You know where this is going, don’t you.)
 I have been sewing ever since.

 Each morning, in typical French fashion, the duvet is flung, shook and hung out the window for airing.
 Each morning I am covered in feathers as I discover yet another hole I missed mending.
 It turns out they can escape from holes incredibly miniscule, let alone large.